ap-csa-2024-2025/intro-assignment-aaron21913/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is i'm a sigma
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: whats 9+10
-* List your sports and extracurriculars you participate in track and field goat, im a great volunteer for park cleanup club thingy.
+* List your sports and extracurriculars you participate in track and field goat.